-Islam is the state religion and the constitution stipulates that the President must be Muslim.
-The former government advocated the development of a secular society, discouraging the wearing of religious garments, such as the hijab, in public.
-Around 99% of Tunisia is Sunni Muslim, with a 1% Christian population and a significant Jewish minority.(4)
+Islam is the state religion, and the constitution stipulates that the President must be Muslim.
+Around 99% of Tunisia is Sunni Muslim, with a 1% Christian population and a significant Jewish minority (Middle East Concern).

 Conversion from Islam to another religion is not forbidden, but it is frowned upon, and there are reports of discrimination in employment and academic opportunities because of religion.
 The government does not view Christians as a threat to the state and leaves them to practice in relative freedom.
 However, this freedom is tenuous in these times of great political and religious turmoil throughout the nation.
 On a smaller scale, there is much social and familial pressure placed upon local believers, discouraging many from following their faith openly.